-In order to withdraw from the program, students should proceed as follows:
+To withdraw from the program, students should proceed as follows:

 Recreational Students

 Students must officially withdraw from their program in writing by submitting a Termination Request (Non-visa Student) through the Student Portal.
 The official date of the withdrawal will be the date chosen by the students on the request.